Azure/PSRule.Rules.Azure/docs/features.md

 - Recommending turning on and using features of Azure Security Center, Azure Advisor or Azure Policy.
 - Providing offline analysis in split environments where the analyst has no access to Azure subscriptions.
   - Rule data for analysis can be exported out to a JSON file.
-- Providing the ability to analyze resources in Azure Resource Manager template before deployment.
+- Providing the ability to analyze resources in Azure Resource Manager templates before deployment.
   - Additionally analysis can be performed in a continuous integration (CI) process.
 - Providing the ability to layer on organization specific rules, as required.
-- Data collection requires limited permission and requires no additional configuration.
+- Data collection requires limited permissions and requires no additional configuration.

 ### Traditional unit testing vs PSRule for Azure?